Tuesday, May 05, 2020

 Aesthetics?

-Graphically, this feels oldskool and very amateur.
-But it's also very appealing thanks to lovely landscapes, good use of colour, well-drawn decals and funny sprites.
-However, it's the cartoon animations that steal the show and it's a blast watching your Ford Ranger (I'm daydreaming, okay!) drive along the landscape before we stop to masterfully build a shack.
+Graphically, this feels oldskool and appealing thanks to its landscapes, good use of colour, well-drawn decals, and funny sprites.
+It's the cartoon animations that steal the show, and it's a blast watching your Ford Ranger (I'm daydreaming!) drive along the landscape before stopping to build a shack.
 Heck, even the truck's suspension rises as its cargo is removed!!
-So much effort obviously went into this and I love it!!
+So much effort obviously went into this, and I love it!!

-The title screen has a neat chiptune and there are a few jingles here and there to enjoy.
-In-game sound effects are all made from crunchy samples which I really enjoyed.
-Okay, I'm gutted the STe hardware wasn't utilised (1992!!) as the samples sound rather STFM'y but I love how they're used.
+The title screen has a neat chiptune, and in-game sound effects are all made from rough, crunchy samples, which I really enjoyed.
+Okay, I'm gutted that the STe hardware wasn't utilised (1992!!) as the samples sound rather STFM-y, but I love what there is.
 Watch out for those roaring monsters!

 Sadly, I couldn't get Galactic Miner to work on my Atari STe (TOS 1.62).
 It booted up fine but then appeared to hang on the title screen.
 Sadly, things didn't improve with Hatari on my Mac - using my usual default ST/STe configurations (TOS 1.02/1.04 and TOS 1.62).

-I had better success using an ST (in Hatari) but the miner lost his position on the screen - and that got worse with each movement!!
-So, I went back to the basics and emulated the original ST with TOS 1.00 and everything worked.
-Looks like this game only works with TOS 1.0 but YMMV?
+I had better success using an ST (Hatari), but the miner lost his position on the screen, which got worse with every movement!!
+So, I went back to the basics and emulated the original ST (TOS 1.00) and everything worked.
+Looks like this game only works with that, but YMMV?

 I love the neat touches, like being able to collect a dead clone's loot.